Updated on August 10th, 2020

 Step 1 of the 12-Step Program is: “We admitted we were powerless over alcohol — that our lives had become unmanageable.”

-What Is the Purpose of Step 1?
+What Is the Purpose of the First Step in the 12-Step Program?

 This first step of the 12-Step Program can be very difficult to internalize because it’s saying that in order to overcome addiction, you have to stop trying to face it head-on.
 Instead, it asks that you admit that you have no power over alcohol and that your life is out of control.